fabric8io/docker-maven-plugin/doc/manual.md

   used (no need to distinguish multiple descriptors)

 Alternatively `assemblyDescriptorRef` can be used with the name of a predefined assembly descriptor.
-The followign symbolic names can be used for `assemblyDescritproRef`:
+The following symbolic names can be used for `assemblyDescriptorRef`:

 * **artifact-with-dependencies** will copy your project's artifact and all its dependencies